sdartscene/sdartscene/content/posts/nottadate-with-Katie-Berns.md

 > For the record:
 >
-> I don't think everyone was into her BikeCore noise performance directed by [lazzliee@instagram](https://www.instagram.com/lazzliee/), despite me laughing my ass off at her incessant joyous greetings.
+> I don't think everyone was into her BikeCore noise performance directed by [lazzliee@instagram](https://www.instagram.com/lazzliee/), despite me laughing my ass off at their incessant joyous greetings.

 We talked about my own recent perfomance at tenam where I was a polar bear searching for food who gets shot just before satisfying this base need.
 I hadn't considered children being there.